BombayBrownBoy09/containerized-microservice/README.md

 Used AWS App Runner for deployment

 # How to use ?
-use this link in your URL https://9rixmcvgdw.us-east-1.awsapprunner.com/
+use this link in your browser https://9rixmcvgdw.us-east-1.awsapprunner.com/

 output - {"message":"Hello Duke Student"}